 Coronavirus has taken the world by storm.
 As each day passes, the pandemic finds its way to more cities and countries.
-After China, Italy and Iran are the two most affected countries.
+After China, Italy and Iran were once the two most affected countries.
 Unfortunately, the States is now one of the most hit countries.

 In the Post

 - Get the Latest Updates

 - If You Have Got Some N95 Masks…

 - General Precautions for Using N95 Masks

 - How Long Do N95 Masks Last and Are They Reusable?